LibraryAid Logo LibraryAId

 Large US School Districts Follett Destiny Unmatched enterprise asset management & IT integration scale

 Bottom line (Google AI): "If you are a small-to-mid-sized school focused on building readers, the future belongs to agile tools like LibraryAid.
-If you are a large district administrator focused on managing assets, Follett remains the unmovable standard."
+If you are a large district administrator focused on managing assets, Follett remains deeply entrenched — though LibraryAid now supports Clever SSO, making district-wide deployment viable for districts focused on reading engagement."

 See Why Schools Are Switching to LibraryAid